keyaedisa/keyaedisa.github.io/content/projects/wesex.md

 # WESEX!
 The World Eater Solana EXplorer!

 Discord bot with Solana functionality.
 It's broken currently and some functionality has been stripped.
+Written in C++!

 https://github.com/keyaedisa/WESEX